 Yet, Virginia is lagging behind.
 Our state has the lowest installed solar capacity in the Mid-Atlantic.
-While Maryland has already installed 161 MW of solar energy, enough to power more than 17,000 homes, and North Carolina has installed more than 627 MW of solar, or enough to power nearly 70,000 homes, Virginia has only about 10 MW of solar currently installed.
+While North Carolina has installed more than 5.3 GW of solar, or enough to power nearly 635,000 homes, Virginia has less than 1 GW solar currently installed.

 What’s holding Virginia back?
 Our largest utility companies — Dominion Virginia Power and Appalachian Power Company — have routinely blocked policies that would bring more solar to Virginia, and even pushed for policies that punish their customers for installing it.

 Click here for a downloadable factsheet about how CCAN is working to lift the barriers to solar in Virginia so that we can harness this clean energy resource, and the healthier air and new jobs that come with it.

 Two Paths to Solar Power: Customer-Owned versus Utility-Owned

 Solar power is growing nationally in two ways: 1) As individuals or groups of homeowners install solar panels on their own roofs to supply their homes with energy, known as customer-owned solar power.
 2) As utility companies build large solar farms or solar installations that they own, whether it’s in partnership with large businesses or on their own property.
 This is utility-owned solar power.